sinamics/ztnet/README.md

 # Next ZTnet

 Next ZTNet is a robust and versatile ZeroTier controller application designed to ease the management of ZeroTier networks.
-Crafted with state-of-the-art technologies like Next.js, Prisma, tRPC, TypeScript, Tailwind CSS, and DaisyUI, it streamlines the process of creating, updating, and overseeing your ZeroTier networks.
+Crafted with state-of-the-art technologies like T3-Stack with Next.js, Prisma, tRPC, TypeScript, Tailwind CSS, and DaisyUI, it streamlines the process of creating, updating, and overseeing your ZeroTier networks.

 With a rich palette of features, and an intuitive user interface, Next ZTNet embodies a paradigm shift in network management experience.
 It elegantly handles the complexity, letting you focus on what you do best.